trushmi/vocab/README.md

 ### About project:

-Vocab is a full stack application that helps learn new words faster and easier while keeping them organized in one place.
+Vocab is a full stack application that helps to learn new words faster and easier while keeping them organized in one place.
 When a user visits the website, they can create an account, log in, and start creating their own dashboards.
 They have access to all the dashboards associated with their account and can edit dashboard details, such as the name and language.
 Furthermore, users can navigate to a specific dashboard and begin adding words to it.
 To assist in this process, there is a special "generate functionality" that provides word definitions and audio pronunciations.
 "generate functionality" supports two languages right now: English and spanish.